 — Copyright 2019

-Today, people that know jerky know that Tillamook Country Smoker is hands down the best there is.
+Today, people that know beef jerky know that Tillamook Country Smoker is hands down the best there is.
 Even as we’re in more places than ever, we never forget our start.
 Art is no longer with us, but his original smokehouse still stands as a monument to good food made simply.